w3c/wai-interactive-lists/README.md

 Either use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) (easiest - suggest Ubuntu) or the following for Git for Windows bash

-- Resinstall [Git 4 Windows](https://gitforwindows.org/) to ensure that `Enable symbolic links` is checked
+- Resinstall [Git 4 Windows](https://gitforwindows.org/) to ensure that `Enable symbolic links` and `Use windows terminal` are checked
 - Install the recommended [Ruby+DevKit 2.6.2](https://jekyllrb.com/docs/installation/windows/)
 - Open a new cmd window
 - `gem install jekyll bundler`